A Great Scientist Dedicated to the Pursuit of Truth

 AI Master with a Profound Impact on Modern Electronic and Electrical Science

-Chung-Laung Liu’s are well-known all over the world.
-He made major contributions in fields such as real-time systems, computer-aided design, VLSI layout, combinatorial optimization, and discrete mathematics that still wield a profound impact on modern electronic and electrical science.
-Upon his death, NCKU president Dr. Huey-Jen Jenny Su praised that this senior alumnus’s achievements have set extremely high standards.
-NCKU vice president Dr. Cheng-Wen Wu affirmed, “He is a true AI master.”
+Academician Liu is world-renowned for his scientific achievements.
+He made major contributions to fields such as real-time systems, computer-aided design, VLSI layout, combinatorial optimization, and discrete mathematics that still wield a profound impact on modern electronic and electrical science.
+Upon his death, NCKU president Dr. Huey-Jen Su praised Liu for setting extremely high scientific standards, while NCKU vice president Dr. Cheng-Wen Wu affirmed, “He is a true AI master.”

-Having served as the president of National Tsinghua University, people are accustomed to referring to Chung-Laung Liu as President Liu.
+A former president of National Tsinghua University, Liu has often been referred to as President Liu by his colleagues and acquaintances.
 Born in Guangzhou, Guangdong, he and his family moved to Taiwan when his father served in the air force, and he gained admission to the Taiwan Provincial Tainan Junior College of Technology.
-Planning to be reformed as Taiwan Provincial Cheng Kung University in August the year he was to graduate, the college took up the suggestion that that year’s graduation be postponed.
-Regarding this, Chung-Laung Liu laughed, “So we call ourselves Cheng Kung University’s first graduates!”
+In 1956, when he was a graduating student, the school was scheduled to be renamed as Taiwan Provincial Cheng Kung University in August.
+At that time, the college decided to postpone the graduation ceremony.
+Speaking of this episode, Chung-Laung Liu laughed, “So we may claim ourselves as the first graduating class of Cheng Kung University!”

-Chung-Laung Liu attributed his smooth progress at MIT to his four years at NCKU.
-He thanked, “I received the best education in the world at Cheng Kung University, and it provided me with a sound foundation.”
-He picked up good learning methods, formed good studying habits, and developed an interest in learning.
+Chung-Laung Liu attributed his smooth progress at MIT to his four years of academic studies at NCKU.
+He said in appreciation, “I received the best education in the world at Cheng Kung University, and it provided me with a sound foundation.”
+He picked up good learning methods, formed good study habits, and developed a passion for learning.
 As a result, his first experience with computers when he studied in the United States was not difficult.

 Chung-Laung Liu recalled, “I benefited from many good teachers during my time at Cheng Kung University.”
 His calculus professor Ping-Chang Fan left a deep impression on him, requiring students to present various ways to solve each problem.
 This had a major influence on Chung-Laung Liu.
 He said, “You must know different ways to solve the same problem.”
 He realized that this was a learning technique as well as a way of life.

-Shared New Knowledge and Popular Science via Radio and Published 13 Books in 14 Years
+Spreading New Knowledge of Popular Science via Radio with the Publication of 13 Books in 14 Years

 One of these books, From Wheels to Nobel: Innovative Inventions Schools Don’t Teach About, won the Silver Award in the Original category of the Wu Ta-You Popular Science Book Awards in 2018.
 Chung-Laung Liu encouraged younger generations to pursue a wide range of interests, have keen senses and a strong ability to associate, investigate thoroughly, demand perfection, and, most importantly, adopt a humble attitude in learning.

 Like a shining star in the sky, Chung-Laung Liu lit up the night sky of AI.
-His wit and diligence have made him a model for future generations to learn from and a forever pride of NCKU!
+His wit and diligence have made him a model for future generations to learn from and the eternal pride of NCKU!
 (Source of image: CommonWealth Magazine)